Elaine Ritchel | Founder & Lead Guide

 Elaine fell in love with art at the age of five.
 She still remembers learning about Monet and van Gogh and being struck by the rich and vibrant colors they used.
 It's this same fascination and love for art that she brings to her tours.

-Elaine has a master's degree in art history and has worked as a gallery teacher and museum educator in the US and abroad.
-She specializes in discussion-based teaching and interpretive museum education methods, hence her conversational approach engaging with art.
-After a three-year stint in Croatia, where she led tours at museums in Zagreb, Elaine returned to New Mexico to launch Santa Fe Art Tours.
+Elaine has a master's degree in art history and has worked as a gallery teacher and art museum educator in the US and abroad.
+She specializes in discussion-based teaching and creates meaningful, art-centered experiences that promote visual literacy, inspire personal awareness, and deepen connections with the world around us.
+After a three-year stint in Croatia, where she worked at the Museum of Contemporary Art in Zagreb and the Croatian Association of Artists, Elaine returned to New Mexico to launch Santa Fe Art Tours.

 Claire LaRose is an interdisciplinary artist and educator dedicated to facilitating authentic and meaningful interaction through visual art.
 Claire has always been fascinated by the people, places and stories that accompany works of art.
 This fascination led to a masters degree in art history and a life long love affair with historical fiction.

-In addition to researching, analyzing and teaching art, Claire is continuously creating as well.
-Her small batch ceramics and letterpress projects are meant to be held, touched and cherished.
+In addition to researching and teaching art, Claire is continuously creating, as well.
+Her small-batch ceramics and letterpress projects are meant to be held, touched and cherished.
 In a digital world where it is easy to forget how things feel, Claire makes her work to remind herself and others to take the time to notice and love the physical world around them.